isomorphic-git/isomorphic-git/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] if this is your first time contributing, run `npm run add-contributor` and follow the prompts to add yourself to the README
 - [ ] add parameter to the function in `src/commands/X.js`
-- [ ] add parameter to [docs](https://github.com/isomorphic-git/isomorphic-git.github.io/tree/source/docs)/X.md
+- [ ] document the parameter in the JSDoc comment above the function
 - [ ] add parameter to the TypeScript library definition for X in `src/index.d.ts`
 - [ ] add a test case in `__tests__/test-X.js` if possible
 - [ ] squash merge the PR with commit message "feat: Added 'bar' parameter to X command"